hbctraining/Peak_analysis_workshop/lessons/01_Introduction_to_peak_files.md

 ## Setting up

 > Prior to the workshop, we asked that you download and uncompress the R Project that we will be using during this workshop.
-If you haven't had a chance to do this, please right click [this link](https://www.dropbox.com/scl/fi/q65yhy60q41p0zpv7ffat/Peak_analysis.zip?rlkey=mfzg1bnbjkabox1zwxb7gn9od&st=4xxsrmkd&dl=1) and select **"Save Link As..."** in order to download the compressed R Project to your desired location.
+If you haven't had a chance to do this, please right click [this link](https://www.dropbox.com/scl/fi/s9mxwd7ttqgjt040m6bm2/Peak_analysis.zip?rlkey=ceqbv4pyx59jxsoa0xoh9l6kb&st=q7rlclil&dl=1) and select **"Save Link As..."** in order to download the compressed R Project to your desired location.
 Next, double-click on the compressed ZIP file in order to uncompress it.

-1) Once you have uncompressed the R Project, you can double-click "Peak_analysis.Rproj" wihtin the "Peak_analysis" directory to open the R Project.
+1) Once you have uncompressed the R Project, you can double-click "Peak_analysis.Rproj" within the "Peak_analysis" directory to open the R Project.
 It should look like:

 <p align="center">
 <img src="../img/R_studio.png" width="700">
 </p>

 2) Open an R script by clicking **"File"**, then **"New File >"** and selecting **"R script"**.

 3) Save the new R script, by clicking **"File"**, and selecting **"Save As..."**

 4) Name the file **"peak_analysis.R"** and click **"Save"**

 Now your R Studio should look like: